ForceDestroy/FindMyHomies/README.md

 The one stop application to find common break times between groups of friends.

 # Running the app
-Prereqs: NodeJS
-Start the application by simply running 'npm install' thenrunning 'npm start'
+If NodeJS is installed, Start the application by simply running 'npm install' thenrunning 'npm start'